 News and Announcements

-- Jon Longtin receives $50K seed grant from Energy Systems for Sustainability Research for Energy-Harvesting Fusion project
+- Prof. Jon Longtin receives $50K seed grant from Energy Systems for Sustainability Research for Energy-Harvesting Fusion project

 - New occupancy detection device designed to save home energy use

 - The Department of Mechanical Engineering welcomes Amanda Flanagan as new undergraduate program coordinator

 - Prof. Jon Longtin & Prof. Ya Wang receive $1M ARPA-E award for developing advanced, low-cost occupancy sensor for residential homes by building upon commercially available pyroelectric infrared sensor technology to detect human presence

 - Prof. Fu-Pen Chiang receives $150,000 2 year grant from US Navy Office of Naval Research for conducting research on using digital volumetric speckle photography to map interior deformation of composites

 - Prof Cindy Chang promoted to associate Professor

 - The ASME Student Club was at the Power Racing Competition held at the 2017 World Makerfaire in NY

 - Prof. Anurag Purwar receives prestigious award at the ASME Mechanisms and Robotics Conference

 - Prof. Jon Longtin and Prof. Benjamin Lawler are awarded with the Student's Choice Award for Excellence in Teaching